 The CTP workshop focuses on using free or low-cost web and mobile apps for collecting field data including GPS waypoints, tracks and photographs and digital survey or field forms.
 Data can then be displayed in a online web mapping tool like Google Maps.
 Apps and web tools used in the workshop are outlined below.
 Participants should install these apps and set up user accounts prior to the start of the workshop.

 (note: it is okay if you do not have these items; if you need to borrow these items, please contact the CTP Program Coordinator):

 The Conservation Training Partnerships workshop is a two-day training that introduces participants to innovative, user-friendly mobile mapping tools and online mapping technology that can be utilized to study and address local conservation issues.

-The workshop introduces participants to a number of smartphone apps and web mapping tools.
-Participants may find it helpful to review a summary of the resources covered in the workshop.
+The workshop introduces participants to a number of smartphone apps and web and mobile mapping tools.
+Participants may find it helpful to review this summary of the resources covered in the workshop.